ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 The last file is *data.v*.
 This file stores data about how HIVE should handle your program.
 It also contains information from the directives at the top of your progrm (anything that starts with *#*).

+It is important to know that compiled programs **only** work with the version they were compiled with.
+For example, if you compiled a program with HIVE version 1.3.2, then you can only run the program with HIVE version 1.3.2.
+To make your programs work with a newer version of HIVE, simply re-parse them with the new compiler.

 ### 3.1.2 *sample.hive*
 Within the samples folder, you should see a file called *sample.hive*.
 Go ahead an open it using your favorite text editor.
 You should see something like this: